rogdooley/OSEP-Code-And-Notes/Notes/Modules/05 Process Injection and Migration.md

 - **Behavioral Analysis**: Monitoring for unusual memory allocation and thread creation patterns.
 - **Code Integrity Checks**: Using tools that can detect non-standard methods of code injection.
 - **Memory Scanning**: Regularly scanning process memory for anomalies, including suspicious sections or encoded strings.

-### **Conclusion**

-Manual mapping and obfuscation are powerful techniques used by attackers to evade detection and carry out code injection.
-Implementing these techniques requires a deep understanding of the Windows operating system and the PE file format, along with creative methods for obfuscating the intent and content of the payload.

 ## Process Hollowing